-After this initial discovery, Dalí surveyed his own images and realized that all of them could be deconstructed to rhinoceros horns.
+After this initial discovery, Dalí surveyed his own images and realized that all of them could be deconstructed into rhinoceros horns.

 Dalí also discovered what he termed "latent rhinocerisation" in the works of the Great Masters.
 According to the Spanish Surrealist, "The Lacemaker is a rhinoceros horn (or an assemblage of horns), and the rhinoceros' actual horn is, in fact, a Lacemaker.
 The painting triumphs over the living rhinoceros because it is entirely comprised of these animated, spiritualized horns, whereas the rhinoceros wields only the single diminutive horn/Lacemaker on its nose."

-A copy of the Lacemaker had hung on the wall of his father's study and had obsessed Dalí for a number of years.
-In 1955, he asked permission to enter the Louvre with his paints and canvas to execute a copy of The Lacemaker.
+A copy of The Lacemaker had hung on the wall of his father's study and had obsessed Dalí for years.
+In 1955, he asked permission to enter the Musée du Louvre with his paints and canvas to execute a copy of The Lacemaker.

 Dalí explained, "Up till now, The Lacemaker has always been considered a very peaceful, very calm painting, but for me, it is possessed by the most violent aesthetic power, to which only the recently discovered antiproton can be compared."

-Although the faces in Vermeer's paintings are adequately painted, they differ, and in a few cases suffer, if closely compared to those of his close colleague Gerard ter Borch, one of the Netherlands's most accomplished and financially rewarded painters.
+The faces in Vermeer's paintings are adequately painted, but they differ, and in a few cases, suffer, if closely compared to those of his close colleague Gerrit ter Borch, one of the Netherlands's most accomplished and financially rewarded painters.
 While Ter Borch's formal portraits strike us as refined but muted by the necessities of convention, the men and women who populate his genre interiors breathe true life.
-They evoke emotions that range from painful uncertainty, to quite desperation, unguarded expectation and solitude.
-His depictions of both working class and haute bourgeois rival, albeit in an understated manner, the portraits of Rembrandt van Rijn.
+They evoke emotions that range from painful uncertainty and quiet desperation to unguarded expectation and solitude.
+His depictions of both the working class and haute bourgeois rival, albeit in an understated manner, the portraits of Rembrandt.

 On the other hand, in Vermeer's Lacemaker, the viewer's eye tends to scan the whole painting exploring bit by bit the curiosities of the composition of which the girl's face is but a part.
-We are artfully guided by the calligraphic yet supremely confident brushwork and the rhythm of the composition.
-The few facial characteristics the artist permits us to view are reduced to a subtle yet lively pattern of dark and light.
+We are artfully guided by the calligraphic and supremely confident brushwork, and by the dazzling compositional rhythms.
+The few facial characteristics the artist permits us to inspect are reduced to a pattern of dark and light patches, barely continuous in their modeling.
 The direction of the girl's gaze, the alignment of her fingers with the taught threads all converge on a single point where, knot after knot, her lace is being miraculously produced.
 We experience the wholeness of lacemaking, something beyond the individuality of the lacemaker herself.
 She remains visible yet ultimately intangible.

-Since women were not allowed to study the male nude, which was considered essential for painting large scale history paintings with figures partially or completely undressed, women opted for "lesser" categories of painting like still life, genre or portraiture.
+Since women were not allowed to study the male nude, which was considered essential for painting large-scale history paintings with figures partially or completely undressed, women opted to work in the "lower" categories of painting like still life, genre or portraiture.

-The Netherlands boasts two excellent female painters who were in high demand in their own times, Judith Leyster, who painted figures and genre interiors and Rachel Ruysch who produced works for an international clientele.
-Although in the work of both painters one may note a feminine touch (which we may or may not have noticed had we not been aware they were women) both seemed content to work and prosper within traditional genre framework of symbolism or moralizing allegory, as employed by their male contemporaries.
-Therefore, we are hardly informed about the real lives of women through pictures painted by women.
+The Netherlands boasts two excellent female painters who were in high demand in their own times, Judith Leyster, who painted figures and genre interiors, and Rachel Ruysch, who produced works for an international clientele.
+Although in the work of both painters one may note a feminine touch (which we may or may not have noticed had we not been aware they were women) both seemed content to work (and prosper) within the traditional genre framework of symbolism or moralizing allegory, as employed by their male contemporaries.
+Thus, the real lives of women who painted are not effectively conveyed through their work.

 Roghman's prints present a sober, altogether unflattering view of domestic life.
 And her kitchen scenes are remarkable for the figures' complete lack of individuality and appeal.
 Did Roghman wish to underline the hardships of domestic activities?
-According to one writer, Roghman depicted women "as self-possessed subjects rather than patriarchally-controlled objects.
+According to one writer, Roghman depicted women "as self-possessed subjects rather than patriarchally controlled objects.
 Hence, women do not perform their chores for the approval of male viewers."
 Objectively, it is hard to compare Roghman's themes with those of her male counterparts Vermeer and Gerrit Dou.
-Whatever the interpretation, we must bear in mind that prints were generally intended for a broad audience while Vermeer's work were made exclusively with an individual collector in mind.
+Whatever the interpretation, we must bear in mind that prints were generally intended for a broad audience while Vermeer's works were made exclusively with individual collectors in mind.